bartificer/programming-by-stealth/docs/pbs39.md

 ### Numeric Bounds

-On `input` elements with `type="number"` the `max` and `min` attributes are considered by the browser when determining if an entered value is valid or not.
+On `input` elements with `type="number"`, the `max` and `min` attributes are considered by the browser when determining if an entered value is valid or not.

 The following snippet from `pbs39.html` shows a numeric text area with a defined valid range: